andreas-kupries/aktive/doc/ref/accessor_morphology.md

 The data of each component is a dictionary providing the elements of the component's bounding box, its area (in pixels), and an unordered list of the row ranges the component consists of.

+See "[aktive op connected-components labeled](transform_morphology.md#op_connected_components_labeled)" for a transformer command built on top of this.

 ## Examples